Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 cd $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/project/

-Obtaining isp_single IP
+Obtaining the isp_single IP

 cd $kv260-vitis/platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/